Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_ESP32/readme.md

 - Have an [Azure account](https://azure.microsoft.com/) created.
 - Have an [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal) created.
-- Have a [logical device](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) created in your Azure IoT Hub using the authentication type "Symmetric Key".
+- Have a logical device created in your Azure IoT Hub: using authentication type "Symmetric Key" or "X.509 self-signed".

-    NOTE: Device keys are used to automatically generate a SAS token for authentication.
+    - **Symmetric Key**: follow [this guidance](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) to create a device.In this case, the device keys are used to automatically generate a SAS token for authentication.
+    - **X.509 self-signed cert**: Instructions on how to create an X.509 cert for tests can be found [here](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md#configure-and-run-the-samples) (Step 1).
+Please note that you might need to install some of the [prerequisites](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md#prerequisites) like OpenSSL.
 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.

 - Have the [ESP32 board support](https://github.com/espressif/arduino-esp32) installed on Arduino IDE.